prisin/Assignments/final/README.md

 2. Get all the reviewer names from reviewer name column and remove all the rows with no name.
 3. Get all the listings of each reviewer and get the frequent used listing of each reviewer.
 4. Get the location which is most frequent used by reviewer who gave max reviews.
+5. Put the ouput in analysis2.csv to get top reviwers and their most desired neighbourhood.
-5. Plot graph of top reviewers and their count.
+6. Plot graph of top reviewers and their count.

 # Analysis 3
 1. Read the data from listings.csv file stored in data folder and put it in a dataframe.
 2. Convert all string price into float to calculate mean of price.
-3. Get the top 5 most frequent neighbourhood from the neighbourhood column.
+3. Get the top 5 most frequent neighbourhood from the neighbourhood column which had most listings.
 4. Get the count of each neighbourhood and plot it in graph to see the most populated neighbourhood.
 5. Get the mean price of each neighbourhood and plot it in graph and mean price near each neighbourhood.
+6. We represented the output in analysis3.csv of top neighbourhood and their mean price.

 # Analysis 4